colischeng/Shopify-Backend-Developer-Intern-Summer-2022/README.md

 ![](images/environment_setup.jpg)

-Once that is all set up, simply start the program by running the following script.
+Once that is all set up, simply start the program by running the following scripts.

 ```
+npm install
 npm start
 ```